-It’s hard to focus when you’re reading about cancer, which is why you should begin with this overview.
-In less than half an hour it will give you a general idea of what the disease is and what you can do about it.
+It’s hard to focus when you start trying to learn about cancer, which is why you should begin with an overview.
+In less than half an hour it will give you a general idea of what this disease is and what you can do about it.
 After that, it will be much easier to understand what you find in books and other sources.

-The author was treated for prostate cancer in 1997.
-This overview is based on careful research, his own experiences, and those of other men who had prostate cancer.
+The author of this overview was treated in 1997.
+He based it on careful research, his own experience, and that of other patients.

 C pubic bone

 G seminal vesicle

 There are no clear symptoms of early-stage prostate cancer.
 It is usually detected with two tests and confirmed with another.

 A doctor presses a finger against the wall of the rectum next to the prostate (at point D on the drawing).
 A slight hardness may indicate a tumor.

 Prostate‑specific antigen (PSA) is part of the ejaculate.
 It is normal for some PSA to leak into the bloodstream, but more may escape if tumors develop.

 The PSA level is measured with a blood test, but it is not a completely reliable indicator of cancer.
 A PSA of less than 1.0 does not necessarily mean there is no cancer present, and one as high as 10 may not mean there is.

 Things that affect PSA levels include age, race, volume (size) of the prostate, urinary infections, and a non-cancerous type of tumor called benign prostatic hyperplasia (BPH).
 In addition, PSA levels can vary from day to day, so high PSAs should be tested again in a few weeks.
 Temporary rises may also be caused by such things as sexual stimulation, ejaculation, or long bike rides, so avoid them for at least two days before a PSA test.